As virus surges, states reporting shortages of vaccine

 “It’s stressful because I was so close.
 And my other friends that are teachers, they were able to book appointments for last Saturday,” Stachowiak said.
 “So many people are getting theirs in and then it’s like, ’Nope, I’ve got to wait.”

 The shortage of doses comes as the United States marks more than 400,000 deaths from the coronavirus.

 Countries across Europe are also having problems getting enough doses to provide protection against a virus that is now appearing in new, more contagious variants around the globe.
+Pfizer said last week it would temporarily reduce deliveries of its vaccine to Europe and Canada while it upgrades capacity at its plant in Belgium, which supplies all shots delivered outside the United States.
+In the U.S., Pfizer has a plant in Michigan.

-In the United States, some states have suggested they may run out by Thursday and are unclear when new doses will arrive.
+In the U.S., some states have suggested they may run out of vaccine by Thursday and are unclear when new doses will arrive.

-New York Mayor Bill de Blasio said Wednesday that the city had to cancel 23,000 appointments for people awaiting their first dose this week because of a lack of supply, and he urged state and federal authorities to allow the city to redirect doses that are designated as second shots for use as first shots instead.
+New York Mayor Bill de Blasio said Wednesday that the city had to cancel 23,000 appointments for people awaiting their first dose this week because of inadequate supply, and he urged state and federal authorities to allow the city to redirect doses that are designated as second shots for use as first shots instead.

 “We need everyone to come together and agree in this shortage dynamic let’s free up those second doses, keep the appointments going that have already been made, help people get that first dose and then backfill in more supply in the coming days so that we can keep everything moving forward,” the Democratic mayor said.